 The Annual Report is culmination of the council's five-year Integrated Development Plan (IDP).
 The IDP was adopted in 2017 and is reviewed annually.
-Guided by section 121 of the Local Government Municipal Finance Management Act 56 of 2003, AbaQulusi municipality proudly present its annual report which is reflection of the past year record of activities of the municipality, performance against the budget of the municipality and promoting accountability to the local community for the decision made throughout the year by the municipality
+Guided by section 121 of the Local Government Municipal Finance Management Act 56 of 2003, AbaQulusi municipality proudly present its annual report which is a reflection of the past year record of activities of the municipality, performance against the budget of the municipality and promoting accountability to the local community for the decision made throughout the year by the municipality

-The municipality has ensured alignment of Services through Reviewed IDP 2018/19 and Service Delivery and Budget implementation (SDBIP) which is our tool to ensure that priorities of AbaQulusi are met as set out in the IDP
+The municipality has ensured alignment of services through Reviewed IDP 2019/20 and Service Delivery and Budget implementation (SDBIP) which is our tool to ensure that priorities of AbaQulusi are met as set out in the IDP

-Year 2018/19 was a difficult year for AbaQulusi in municipal performance as most the targets set on each Key Performance Area regressed due to the fact that the municipality did not have full capacity on Senior Management team.
+Year 2019/20 was a difficult year for AbaQulusi in municipal performance as most the targets set on each Key Performance Area regressed due to the fact that the municipality did not have full capacity on Senior Management team.
 To improve service delivery the management will work tirelessly irrespective of the existing challenges.

-The performance on each Key Performance Areas is articulated broadly in the attached performance report where achievements on the set targets have been indicated with corrective Service Delivery in both urban and rural was a priority in the year under review with focus on the following
+The performance on each Key Performance

+Areas is articulated broadly in the attached performance report where achievements on the set targets have been indicated with corrective measures on areas needing attention.

+Service Delivery in both urban and rural areas was a priority in the year under review with focus on the following:

-- road construction and infrastructure maintenance, to expand accessibility in various wards, road construction and causeway was undertaken during 2019. - Maintenance existing network electricity in urban and rural areas - Expansion of electrical accessibility - Expand accessibility and maintenance of Community Halls in various ward - Early Childhood Development was enhanced with construction of crèches in various wards - Basic level of refuse removal was provided to all wards
+- road construction and infrastructure maintenance, to expand accessibility in various wards, road construction and causeway was undertaken during 2019/20 in ward 1, 12, 19, 20 - Maintenance existing network electricity in urban and rural areas - Expansion of electrical accessibility in ward 2, 3 and ward 4 - Expand accessibility and maintenance of Community Halls in various ward - Early Childhood Development was enhanced with construction of crèches in ward in ward 13 - Basic level of refuse removal, water and sanitation - Emergency Interventions related to curbing the spread of COVID 19 - Provision of water and sanitation facilities to informal settlements

-It is also important to note that in spite of the existing challenges the municipality was able to obtain unqualified audit opinion and I wish to convey my appreciation for the support to the staff whom without not much could be achieved, also the word of appreciation goes to the management team, honourable Councillors for always providing the strategic direction needed in achieving our vision, AbaQulusi will not be the same with efforts and commitment from all stakeholders in development of our area.
+It is also important to note that in spite of the existing challenges the municipality has worked tirelessly for the pending audit outcome

+I wish to convey my appreciation for the support to the staff whom without not much could be achieved, also the word of appreciation goes to the management team, honourable Councillors for always providing the strategic direction needed in achieving our vision, AbaQulusi will not be the same with efforts and commitment from all stakeholders in development of our area.